Learning Support Classes • Social Skills Classes

 • Anger Management Classes • Anxiety Management Classes

 • School Shadow Support System

 Educational Therapy Services

-Educational therapy offers a wide range of intensive interventions that are designed to remediate learning problems.
+Educational Therapy offers a wide range of intensive interventions that are designed to remediate learning challenges.
 These interventions are individually customised.

-Educational therapy is also part of a wholesome intervention programme for children with special needs.
-Along with occupational therapy and speech therapy sessions, educational therapy provides support sessions for a child with special needs to receive interventions in many areas.
+Educational Therapy is also part of a wholesome intervention programme for children with learning differences.
+Along with Occupational Therapy and Speech Therapy sessions, Educational Therapy provides support sessions for a child with learning differences to receive interventions in many areas.
 These areas include; reading, spelling, writing, listening skills, oral and communication skills, numeracy skills, problem-solving skills, comprehension and composition skills, time management skills, exam taking skills and social skills.

 Learning Support Classes